skacem/skacem.github.io/_posts/2022-01-06-From-Customer-Segments-to-Scoring-Models.md

 {% include image.html url="/assets/8/fitted_val1.png" description="Actual vs Predicted Revenues" zoom="85%" %}

-That doesn't look good, and the reason is that most of the customers spent quite small amounts.
-Mostly between 50 and 200 dollars.
-Only a few outliers have spent large amounts, up to four thousand dollars.
-However, the model tries to draw a line through this cloud of points where no line would really make sense.
  `Statsmodels` provides a number of convenient plot functions to illustrate the regression models in more details.
 For instance, we use the function `plot_regress_exog` to quickly check the model assumptions with respect to a single regressor, in our case `avg_amount`.

 ```python